Skip to main content

 biosimilar development

-Meaning ∞ Biosimilar development describes creating a biological product highly similar to an approved reference biologic, aiming for no clinically meaningful differences in safety, purity, and potency.
+Meaning ∞ Biosimilar development is the stringent, regulated process of creating a biological medicinal product that is demonstrated to be highly similar to an approved reference biologic drug, with no clinically meaningful differences in terms of safety, purity, and potency.